matijazezelj/oib/README.md

 # Observability in a Box (OIB)

-A plug-and-play observability stack for homelab users.
+A plug-and-play observability stack for developers.
+Zero config, production-ready patterns.
 Clone, run, and get instant observability for your projects using Grafana's LGTM stack.
 > **Quick Reference**: `make install` → `make demo` → `make open` → Explore your data!
 > **One-command path**: `make bootstrap`
 ## � Prerequisites